I love this film so much. It has Charlton Heston, Jimmy Stewart, and is directed by Cecil B. DeMille. It is fantastic! I could watch it over and over.

 Immediately Harker tries to give it to Mina and it doesn’t work.

 DID YOU JUST NOT HEAR THE MAN?
 HE SAID IT WILL WORK ONLY FOR YOU!
 YOU KEEP IT!

 Van Helsing confronts Dracula and tells him to leave Mina alone.
-Dracula tells him that it is too late, he has given Mina some of his blood and he belongs to her.
+Dracula tells him that it is too late, he has given Mina some of his blood and that she belongs to him.
 Van Helsing tells Dracula that he will hunt down his coffin and drive a stake through his heart no matter what.

 “Count Dracula: Van Helsing.

 Harker still hasn’t realized what is happening to Mina.
 He takes her out in the night, where she attacks him.
-He is saved by Van Helsing who puts Mina in her room with wolfsbane.
+Luckily, he is saved by Van Helsing who puts Mina in her room with wolfsbane.
 He tells the nurse to make sure that she does not remove it.

 He and Harker leave to look for the coffin.
 They know it must be in the area as Dracula would never travel too far from it.